mattermost/docs/source/cloud/cloud-administration/compliance-export.rst

 4. Set the export file format to **Actiance XML**.
 5. Choose **Save**.

-Once you have selected Actiance XML as your file format, you can set up an integration with Actiance Vantage archive system.
+The daily compliance export job creates a zip file with a unique job identifier of all messages posted in the last 24 hours.
+Once you’ve selected Actiance XML as your file format, you can set up an integration with the Actiance Vantage archive system.
 For more information, see `their homepage <https://www.actiance.com/products/vantage/>`__.

 For a sample Actiance output, `download an Actiance XML export file here <https://github.com/mattermost/docs/blob/master/source/samples/actiance_export.xml>`__.

 .. note::
   In Actiance XML exports, channel type is prepended to the channel names.